Hafnium(IV) oxide

 Hafnium(IV) oxide is the inorganic compound with the formula HfO_{2}.
 Also known as hafnium dioxide or hafnia, this colourless solid is one of the most common and stable compounds of hafnium.
 It is an electrical insulator with a band gap of 5.3~5.7 eV.
-Hafnium dioxide is an intermediate in some processes that give hafnium metal.
+Hafnium dioxide is an intermediate in some processes that yield hafnium metal.

 Hafnium(IV) oxide is quite inert.
 It reacts with strong acids such as concentrated sulfuric acid and with strong bases.
 It dissolves slowly in hydrofluoric acid to give fluorohafnate anions.
 At elevated temperatures, it reacts with chlorine in the presence of graphite or carbon tetrachloride to give hafnium tetrachloride.

 Structure

 Hafnia typically adopts the same structure as zirconia (ZrO2).
 Unlike TiO2, which features six-coordinate Ti in all phases, zirconia and hafnia consist of seven-coordinate metal centres.
 A variety of other crystalline phases have been experimentally observed, including cubic fluorite (Fm3̅m), tetragonal (P42/nmc), monoclinic (P21/c) and orthorhombic (Pbca and Pnma).
 It is also known that hafnia may adopt two other orthorhombic metastable phases (space group Pca21 and Pmn21) over a wide range of pressures and temperatures, presumably being the sources of the ferroelectricity observed in thin films of hafnia.
+A rhombohedral phase of hafnia also exists.

 Thin films of hafnium oxides deposited by atomic layer deposition are usually crystalline.
 Because semiconductor devices benefit from having amorphous films present, researchers have alloyed hafnium oxide with aluminum or silicon (forming hafnium silicates), which have a higher crystallization temperature than hafnium oxide.

 Applications

 Hafnia is used in optical coatings, and as a high-κ dielectric in DRAM capacitors and in advanced metal–oxide–semiconductor devices.
 Hafnium-based oxides were introduced by Intel in 2007 as a replacement for silicon oxide as a gate insulator in field-effect transistors.
-The advantage for transistors is its high dielectric constant: the dielectric constant of HfO2 is 4–6 times higher than that of SiO2.
+The advantage for transistors is its high dielectric constant: the dielectric constant of HfO2 is 4–6 times higher than that of SiO2, which is 3.9.
 The dielectric constant and other properties depend on the deposition method, composition and microstructure of the material.